redis/node-redis/README.md

     mjr:~/work/node_redis (master)$

 Note that the API is entirely asynchronous.
 To get data back from the server, you'll need to use a callback.
-From v.2.6 on the API supports camelCase and snake_case and all options / variables / events etc. can be used either way.
-It is recommended to use camelCase as this is the default for the Node.js landscape.

 ### Promises